 Figure 7.8.3.4-1: Subscribe/unsubscribe spatial map

 1) The VAL server (or SEAL LM client) sends a request message to the SEAL LM server to subscribe/unsubscribe spatial map(s).
-The request includes requestor ID, spatial map ID(s) or three-dimensional area of interest (or localization information) to identify the applicable spatial map(s), a list of events to subscribe/unsubscribe, which trigger the notification, with triggering criteria, minimum time between consecutive notifications, etc. For the unsubscribe spatial map request, the subscription ID is included in the message.
+The request includes requestor ID, spatial map ID(s) or three-dimensional area of interest (or localization information) to identify the applicable spatial map(s), a list of events to subscribe/unsubscribe, which trigger the notification, with triggering criteria, minimum time between consecutive notifications, list of layers with its corresponding layer IDs, etc. For the unsubscribe spatial map request, the subscription ID is included in the message.

 2) The SEAL LM server authorizes VAL server (or SEAL LM client), and validates the request.
 Then server add/delete the requestor into/from the subscriber list and event list of the spatial map, and sends response message with the result.
 For the subscribe spatial map request, the subscription ID is included in the message as well.